Accessible Education For Students with an Intellectual Disability

-- Travel to and from Inclusive Postsecondary sites in which participants access information, practices, and technical assistance toward the development or enhancement of IPSE programs for persons with intellectual disability.
+For: Travel to and from Inclusive Postsecondary Education (IPSE) sites in which participants access information, practices, and technical assistance toward the development or enhancement of IPSE programs for persons with intellectual disability.

 3. Annual Hartwick Symposium: We develop this annual symposium for postsecondary program personnel and students as well as secondary teachers, students, and families to engage in the goal of postsecondary education for students with intellectual disability.

 4. Technical Assistance: We assist institutions in development and enhancement of programs through Site Visits & Professional Development.